BiznetGIO/RESTKnot/docs/overview.rst

 Installation
 ------------

-Read ref:`Running the project locally <run-locally>`, or go to ref:`deploy: Deployment Steps` to deploy the project.
+Read :ref:`project/contributing:Running the project locally`, or go to :ref:`deploy:Deployment Steps` to deploy the project.